There are an array of tools available in the mobile apps to quickly take and edit photos and videos for posting on Tumblr.

 From the dashboard, swipe right or tap the camera icon to access these tools.
 Within a post, just tap the camera icon.

 Using the different modes

-When you swipe into the Tumblr camera, you’ll see a button at the top of your screen.
-You can tap this button to cycle through three different modes of content creation.
+When you open the Tumblr camera, you’ll see a button at the top of your screen.
+You can tap this button to cycle through three different modes of content creation:

 - In ‘Normal’ mode, just tap the shutter button to take a photo in this mode, or hold the button to take a video.
 To edit and post photos or videos from your camera roll, tap the thumbnail to open your phone’s camera roll, find the photo or video you want to edit, and then just tap again.

 - ‘Stitch’ mode allows you to take and string together a series of pictures or videos into one video file.
 When you’re in Stitch mode and you want to line up consecutive shots for a seamless transition, just tap the ghost overlay icon to display a ghostly frame over your camera’s current view.
 The icon will be on the left side of your screen.

 - ‘Loop’ mode creates a moving image that plays backward and forward in a, well, you know...a loop.

 Once you’ve captured some content, there are a few different tools you can use to edit, alter, or markup your masterpiece.